West African bloc activates standby force for possible Niger intervention | Law-Order

 An official statement was read out which included a resolution asking the bloc's defence chiefs to "activate the ECOWAS Standby Force with all its elements immediately".
 Another resolution spoke of ordering "the deployment of the ECOWAS Standby Force to restore constitutional order in the Republic of Niger", immediately followed by another that spoke of restoring such order "through peaceful means".

+Reiterating support for the efforts by ECOWAS and a call for the release of President Bazoum, U.S. Secretary of State Antony Blinken said in a statement that the United States would hold the junta accountable for the safety of Bazoum, his family, and detained members of the government.
+"The United States appreciates the determination of ECOWAS to explore all options for the peaceful resolution of the crisis," Blinken said.

-Security analysts said a regional force could take weeks or longer to assemble, potentially leaving room for negotiations.
+Security analysts said an ECOWAS force could take weeks or longer to assemble, potentially leaving room for negotiations.
 The bloc has planned to create a standby force of thousands of troops for years but was held back by funding delays and insufficient troop commitments, said Ikemesit Effiong, a researcher at SBM Intelligence in Nigeria.

 After a string of coups since 2020 and growing militant activity, regional leaders said in December that they were determined to create such a force.
 ECOWAS Commission President Omar Alieu Touray told the U.N.
 Security Council last month that they were considering two options: a brigade of 5,000 troops at an annual cost of $2.3 billion or the deployment of troops on demand at an annual cost of $360 million.